How to Use Microsoft Teams for Project Management

 What Does Teams Offer?

-Microsoft Teams is part of the Microsoft 365 suite, which was launched in early 2017.
+Microsoft Teams is part of the Microsoft 365 suite, launched in early 2017.
 The application offers:

 Teams is built on the Office 365 Groups framework and the Microsoft Graph, bringing various collaboration tools within the Microsoft ecosystem into one location.
-The solution creates a single collaborative experience.
+The solution creates a single collaborative experience for modern project teams.

 Each team comes with: